HomeArticlesGuideSEO Technical Checklist

 What not to block:

-• CSS and JavaScript files — Google renders your pages using them.
-Blocking /static/ or /_next/ prevents Googlebot from seeing your rendered content.
+• CSS and JavaScript files.
+Google renders your pages using them, and blocking /static/ or /_next/ stops Googlebot from seeing your rendered content.

 • Images referenced in structured data.